Call our office at 206-257-7780 to set up a telemedicine appointment. We are available same day for appointments to screen you for testing.

 Typical symptoms are mild, this might include a fever (over 100.4F, cough, sore throat, or shortness of breath).
 They may also include sudden loss of smell or taste, headache and diarrhea.
 Many symptoms of other illness such as the common flu or seasonal allergies are shared with covid-19.
 We recommend that you schedule an appointment with a provider to help determine the best medical treatment for you.

-If you have had a high risk exposure, close contact with someone(within 6 feet for more than 10 minute) who has tested positive for Covid-19 within the last 2 weeks you should self isolate and monitory your symptoms.
+If you are unvaccinated and have had a high risk exposure, close contact with someone(within 6 feet for more than 10 minute) who has tested positive for Covid-19 within the last 2 weeks you should self isolate and monitory your symptoms.

 Contact our office and one of our providers can do a video screen with you as well as give you further instructions on steps moving forward.